Options If You Disagree With Preliminary Maps

 be scientifically or technically based.
 Even if “it hasn’t flooded in a while (or ever),” technical analysis can show that the risk exists.

-During the 90-day appeal and comment period, you can submit:
+During the 90-day appeal and comment period, starting May 23rd to August 21st, you can submit:

 - An appeal – which is a formal written objection to a new or modified BFE, Special Flood Hazard Area (SFHA), floodway, or flood zone This must be supported by an analysis or scientific evidence showing that the information on the preliminary map is scientifically or technically incorrect.